symfony/symfony-docs/security/ldap.rst

     The Security component escapes provided input data when the LDAP user provider is used.
 However, the LDAP component itself does not provide any escaping yet.
-Thus, it's your responsibility to prevent LDAP injection attacks when using the component directly.
+Thus, it is your responsibility to prevent LDAP injection attacks when using the component directly.

 .. caution::

     The user configured above in the user provider is only used to retrieve data.
-It's a static user defined by its username and password (for improved security, define the password as an environment variable).
+It is a static user defined by its username and password (for improved security, define the password as an environment variable).

     If your LDAP server allows retrieval of information anonymously, you can